 Eating out now and then is perfectly fine — a well-deserved reward after a long week at the office or a celebratory dinner for a major milestone.
 But eating out for lunch or dinner every day can be unhealthy (those portion sizes!) and can get quite expensive.
 Learning the basics of cooking can keep you out of the pricey restaurants and in your own kitchen instead.

-Cooking can require an investment in the proper cookware and staple ingredients, but overall is bound to be cheaper than getting food to go or at an eatery.
+Cooking can require an investment in the proper cookware and staple ingredients, but overall it’s bound to be cheaper than getting food to go or at an eatery.
 Just think about the price difference between avocado toast whipped up in your kitchen and what you’d pay at a cute cafe.
 Search for recipes online, and follow tips to save money on food before you head out to the grocery.

 2. Painting

 While painting the exterior of your home can be a little more challenging, painting the interior is not complicated at all.
 If you are willing to take the time to learn, you can save yourself thousands of dollars every time you want to change up the inside of your living space.
+You could use that extra money to open a savings account or add to the one you already have.

 3. Gardening